NushaMBZ/aide-memoire/EEI4362/N DS1.md

 |  In method overloading, methods must have the same name and different signatures.|In method overriding, methods must have the same name and same signature.
 ## Abstraction

-Abstraction in Java refers to<mark style="background: #FFB8EBA6;"> **hiding the implementation details of a code and exposing only the necessary information to the user**. </mark> It provides the ability to simplify complex systems by ignoring irrelevant details and reducing complexity.
+Abstraction in Java refers to<mark style="background: #FFB8EBA6;"> hiding the implementation details of a code and exposing only the necessary information to the user. </mark> It provides the ability to simplify complex systems by ignoring irrelevant details and reducing complexity.

 There are two ways to achieve abstraction
 1. Abstract classes
 2. Interfaces